jerpint/buster/README.md

 ```

 Then, go to the examples folder and launch the app.
-We've included small sample data on stackoverflow-ai questions that you can test your setup with to try app:
+We've included small sample data off stackoverflow-ai questions that you can test your setup with to try app:

 ```bash
 cd buster/buster/examples